articles Ratings /ratings/en/research/articles/240718-analytical-approach-climate-transition-assessments-13157327 content esgSubNav

 What we learn from understanding the entity's climate transition plan informs our expectation of the likely future mix of economic activities, to which we apply a single Shade of Green in the next step of our analysis.
 We anchor our analysis on the time horizon over which the entity's current and committed plans and actions are expected to unfold.
 For example, this can be in the next five years if the entity expects to have transformed its activity mix through mergers, acquisitions, disposals, or via new and decommissioned business lines.
 Alternatively, it could be over a longer time horizon if the lead time and realization of impact for some of the planned actions and investments being made is longer than five years.

-The CTA explains the amount of time we understand the entity's activity mix will change and why we have anchored our analysis on that time frame.
-If we do not expect the activity mix to change, we anchor our analysis on the entity's current activities.
+The CTA explains the amount of time over which we understand the entity's activity mix will change and why we have anchored our analysis on that time frame.
+If we do not expect the activity mix to change, we anchor our analysis on the entity's current activities and its commitments to maintain its current consistency with a low carbon, climate resilient future.

-We consider the entity's stated metrics and targets and any forward-looking objectives that are relevant to its climate transition.
-The targets typically include green revenue targets, greenhouse gas emission targets, or renewable energy targets.
+We consider the entity's metrics and targets and any forward-looking objectives that are relevant to its climate transition.
+We focus on the metrics and targets we believe to be most material.
+These targets typically include green revenue targets, greenhouse gas emission targets, or renewable energy targets.

-When relevant to the targets, we look at the comprehensiveness of the targets by reviewing whether:
+When relevant, we look at the comprehensiveness of the targets by reviewing whether:

-• The targets address the entity's activities that have the greatest climate risk, which may exist outside its direct operational control.
+• The targets address the entity's activities that have the greatest climate risk, which may exist outside its direct operational control, including scope 3 emissions.

 • The entity has interim and long-term targets that represent continued progress toward a low carbon, climate resilient future.